Valladolid, Yucatán: Climate

 The climate in the Yucatán Peninsula is hot and dry.
 There is also tropical rain with hot and predominate trade winds most times of the year.
 Valladolid features a tropical wet and dry climate.
 The city lies in the trade wind belt close to the Tropic of Cancer, with the prevailing wind from the east.
 Valladolid's climate is hot and humidity is moderate to high, depending on the time of year.
 The average annual high temperature is 33 °C (91 °F), ranging from 28 °C (82 °F) in January to 36 °C (97 °F) in May, but temperatures often rise above 38 °C (100 °F) in the afternoon in this time.
 Low temperatures range between 18 °C (64 °F) in January to 23 °C (73 °F) in May and June.
 It is most often a few degrees hotter in Valladolid than coastal areas due to its inland location and low elevation.
 The rainy season runs from June through October, associated with the Mexican monsoon which draws warm, moist air landward.
 Easterly waves and tropical storms also affect the area during this season.

 Transportation

-Valladolid has a structured road service which makes it easy to travel around.
-Travellers driving through the Yucatán Peninsula have the option of taking the federal road or the toll route and both roads go through Valladolid.
-In the city there are taxi services at reasonable rates and public transportation which is popular for students and locals but not recommended for tourists.
-There is an Autobuses de Oriente bus terminal situated in the heart of the city which serves to the travellers going to all major cities in the Yucatán Peninsula, such as Mérida, Cancún, Playa del Carmen, and Tulum as well as archaeological sites such as Chichén Itzá, Cobá, and Ekʼ Balam.
+Valladolid has a grid layout for streets and is connected to surrounding areas by federal highways.
+Highway 180 and its tolled variant both traverse the city and connect it to Cancún as well as archaeological sites.
+An Autobuses de Oriente bus terminal situated in the heart of the city also connects Valladolid to other parts of the Yucatán Peninsula.